moptipyapps.prodsched package

 • Methods that start with event_* are methods that are invoked by the simulator to notify you about an event in the simulation.
 You can overwrite these methods to implement the logic of your production scheduling method.

 • Methods that start with act_* are actions that you can invoke inside the event_* methods.
-The tell the simulator or machines what to do.
+The tell the simulator or stations what to do.

 ## We have the following ctrl_* methods:**